-As an active student, it is recommended that you have a Cal Poly Humboldt ID.
-There are several services in which you need to have a Cal Poly Humboldt ID.
+As an active student, it is recommended that you have a HSU ID.
+There are several services in which you need to have an HSU ID.
 Your first ID is included in your student fees.
-This service is managed through the Cal Poly Humboldt library.
-For more information on how to get a campus ID card, visit the Cal Poly Humboldt Library website.
+This service is managed through the HSU library.
+For more information on how to get a campus ID card, visit the HSU Library website.